 These categories from the balance sheet may include individual accounts that would not generally be considered as “debt” or “equity” in the traditional sense of a loan or the book value of an asset.
 Because the ratio can be distorted by retained earnings/losses, intangible assets, and pension plan adjustments, further research is usually needed to understand a company’s true leverage.

 Because of the ambiguity of some of the accounts in the primary balance sheet categories, analysts and investors will often modify the Debt/Equity ratio to be more useful and easier to compare between different stocks.
 Analysis of the Debt/Equity ratio can also be improved by including short-term leverage ratios, profit performance, and growth expectations.

 Importance of Debt Equity Ratio

-  Debt to equity ratio – which is a measure of company’s financial leverage – is an important ratio to known the stability and profitability of a company.
+Debt to equity ratio – which is a measure of a company’s financial leverage – is an important ratio to know the stability and profitability of a company.
 It shows how much a company rely on borrowed finance and its ability to pay off that borrowed money.
-For investors, the debt equity ratio shows how risky the business is as an investment.
+For investors, the debt-equity ratio shows how risky the business is as an investment.
 Healthy ratios vary by industry, but the general rule of thumb for investors is: A higher ratio means a higher risk of bankruptcy in the event of a recession.
-This is the reason, investors usually like companies with debt equity ratio at or below the average for that particular industry.
-This is why management of a company always keep an eye on it and try to improve this ratio.
+This is the reason, investors usually like companies with debt-equity ratio at or below the average for that particular industry.
+This is why the management of a company always keep an eye on it and try to improve this ratio.